callnoah2/Text_Tools/doc/Plan.md

 Deliver:

-*   [ ] A set of test cases that you have personally run on your computer.
+*   [x] A set of test cases that you have personally run on your computer.
     *   Include a description of what happened for each test case.
     *   For any bugs discovered, describe their cause and remedy.
     *   Write your test cases in plain language such that a non-coder could run them and replicate your experience.

+-- ALL TESTS WERE DONE IN THE COMMAND LINE, NOT PYCHARM --
+ - tests show the input and what the input is in plain language -

 $ python3 src/tt.py cat - ran cat without any files
 This was supposed to raise an error that there weren't enough files given.